jurelou/swrt/README.md

 # SWRT
+# based on sslstrip2

-SWRT is a simple DNS/HTTP Man in the Middle which allows alteration of request (DNS only for the moment)
+SWRT is a simple DNS/HTTP/HTTPS man in the Middle which allows alteration of requests

 It is Module oriented so if you want to use just one or more feature you can.